phenax/typed-regex/docs/API.md

 #### `matchAll`
 Equivalent to [`String#matchAll`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/matchAll).
-Returns a list of matched results with typed capture groups
+Returns a list of matched results with typed capture groups.
 Returns the an array of matched result with typed capture groups of type [RegExMatchAllResult](#RegExMatchAllResult).

 **Signature -**